What is Diamond Painting? Detailed How-to & Exclusive Tips

-Once you have decided what kind is diamond painting you want to purchase, and your painting has arrived at your door, the next step is to learn how to actually make a painting with diamonds.
-A diamond painting requires little effort to be learnt and with very little practice, you can become proficient at it too.
+Once you have decided what kind of diamond painting you want to purchase, and your painting has arrived at your door, the next step is to learn how to actually make a painting with diamonds.
+A diamond painting requires a little effort and practice to become proficient in it.
 The steps are easy enough to follow and will help you learn in no time.

 Here we have a step-by-step way of painting with diamonds, from start to finish.